isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-stain-a-playset/index.md

 You need to stain your swing set for the following reasons
 - To enhance the color and overall appearance of the swing set
 - Staining provides you a perfect opportunity to examine the safety of the swing set and pinpoint the accessories that need repair or replacements
-- Youll need to stain the swing set to enhance the longevity�of the structure
+- Youll need to stain the swing set to enhance the longevityof the structure
 ## What Kind Of Stain Do You Use On A Swing Set?
 The kind of stain that you use on your playset will determine whether youll have a successful project.
 The best stain for swing will protect your playset from extreme weather conditions.
 Hence, stains are available as oil-based or water-based.